-- Sense of Safety & Beyond Activity book Pages 10 and 11.
-Available online to print for each student: rocketrules.org/xxxxxxxxx)verify - Crayons and pencils - Overhead projection of activity (optional) - Write the words FIND SAFE PLACES AND PEOPLE on the board
+- Sense of Safety & Beyond!
+Activity Book Pages 10 and 11.
+Available online to print for each student: TOOL KIT: https://rocketrules.org/sense-of-safety-and-beyond-materials/ - Crayons and pencils - Overhead projection of activity (optional) - Write the words FIND SAFE PLACES AND PEOPLE on the board